Medicines To – A global humanitarian pharmacy initiative

 Medicines To is an initiative under FIP’s HumanityRx programme, supported by our member organisations.
-It was established to respond to disasters and emergencies by facilitating access to essential medicines.
+It was established in 2022 to respond to disasters and emergencies by facilitating access to essential medicines in a coordinated, safe and needs-based manner.

 Projects are often initiated or led by national pharmacy bodies.
 For example, the Medicines to Ukraine and Medicines to Gaza were launched by the Pharmacists’ Defence Association (PDA), in partnership with local and international collaborators.